Yes, torch! These free android flashlight apps are useful to everyday life.

 Out of all of the best android apps, one may find useful on their handset; the flashlight app is at the top of the list for most folks.
-While some smartphones come with pre-installed flashlights, plenty of users will have to choose one from the Play Store.
+While most smartphones come with pre-installed flashlights, plenty of users want to do more with a flashlight app.

 How to choose a flashlight app?

-Number one on our list of the Best Flashlight Apps for Android is an app from a developer called Humberto.
-The Flashlight Free: No Permissions app is one of the few that can actually live up to its namesake.
+In our opinion Flashlight Free is one of the Best Flashlight Apps for Android.
+This is one of the few apps that can actually live up to its namesake.
 While it doesn’t offer up any of the fun or funky features some of its competitors bring to the table, it performs as advertised.

 As you can see, this one is barebones, but that’s a good thing in a flashlight app.
 The app is totally free to download, but there is a paid version as well if you want to show the developer your support.